honleungdydx/Math480-Project/README.md

 Find out the best algorithm to solve the famous Fermat-Torricelli problem with weights.
 We shall investigate three methods to solve them.For details and papers about this topic see:

 https://drive.google.com/folderview?id=0B-LLRo89XGyvVWhhQnROTTVJWlU&usp=sharing

+A "little" problem to think of: How to generalize the SDP method into d dimensions instead of d = 2?